 How do Gibsonian theories explain visual perception without recourse to inferential processes?
-The optical variable tau (τ) (Lee 1976) provides a canonical illustration of the way information of optic arrays specifies properties of the environment unambiguously.
+The optical variable tau (τ) (Lee, 1976) provides a canonical illustration of the way information of optic arrays specifies properties of the environment unambiguously.
 Consider the distance between a car and an intersection as the driver approaches a stop sign.
 How does the driver judge when to apply the brakes to stop the car?
 What type of information can the driver rely on?
 One answer is provided by tau theory.
 David Lee defines tau as the inverse of the relative rate of expansion on the retina of an incoming object (e.g., a traffic sign).12 In this way, the ecological psychologist treats tau as an optical invariant insofar as it specifies time-to-contact, not just between driver and stop sign, but between any animal and the object in its vicinity in terms of rate of retinal expansion in the direction of motion.
-Presented formally, where θ stands for the angular size of the incoming object, and $\Delta\theta/\Delta t$ stands for the image's rate of expansion, as projected into the eye.
-The ecological psychologist's working hypothesis is that the optic flow field that obtains in the changing ambient optic arrays during navigation permits the agent to grasp the rate at which action gaps are closing (Lee 1998).
-In our example, a tau-theoretic approach does not demand articulation in terms of the agent's beliefs concerning the actual speed of the car or the size of the signal.
-13
+Presented formally, where θ stands for the angular size of the incoming object, and $\Delta \theta / \Delta t$ for the image's rate of expansion, as projected into the eye.
+The ecological psychologist's working hypothesis is that

-$\tau = \theta/(\Delta\theta/\Delta t)$
+$\tau = \theta / (\Delta \theta / \Delta t)$